Claire (she/her)

 Olwyn (she/her)

 I’m a non-diet dietitian with a background in working with people with Type 2 Diabetes and heart health concerns.
-I live with my husband, two kids, and our cat Lola in Perth.
+I live with my husband, two kids, and our cat Lola.

 My non-diet journey: